 “In mid-March of this year TripAdvisor changed the way it sends data for referral visits from its business listings and, as a consequence, referral data is lost in Google Analytics for many businesses.
 The reason for this is that TripAdvisor has moved to the HyperText Transfer Protocol Secure (HTTPS).
 Based on their current setup of this protocol, links to any external website that does not have HTTPS won’t receive the referral data in Google Analytics, meaning our client B&B innkeepers and dude ranches have lost valuable data to track the effectiveness of the dollars spent on having those links to their websites on TripAdvisor.
 If you discover that there is TripAdvisor data missing in Google Analytics you can take steps to re-establish that important data collection.”

-As far as we know, that Yahoo!
-Is doing the same and might be other websites as well.
+As far as we know, Yahoo! is doing the same, and other websites might as well.
 What we recommend you, in this case, is to create a shortened URL or a tracking link and check the number of clicks using another tool.
-Of course, clicks are not the same as sessions on the website, but at least you get an idea of your traffic.
+This is assuming that you have access to changing your links on these third parties.
+You can submit your link to owl.ly, bit.ly or other similar tools, and they will supply you with an alternate, shortened link to post instead of your original link.
+Every time someone clicks the shortened link, they get redirected to your original, and you can count these referrals instead.
+This will help you get an idea of your traffic.